MHickey2/EssenChelle-Oils/README.md

 ### 9. Contact Page     <a name="contactpage"></a>
-The contact page has a map showing the location of the Company and a contact form so that the user can send a message to the company.
+The contact page has a map showing the location of the Company(which is a fictional address) and a contact form so that the user can send a message to the company.
 This will aid communication between the user and the EssenChelle Oil Co. this could include queries on the sales process, more information on specific properties of products or questions in relation to delivery issues.
+When a message is sent a confirmation email will be sent to the message sender.
+You do not have to be logged in to make an enquiry, as those who send a message could be a potential customer and it would be important to ensure the communication lines are open for all users.

 <br>